COMP6248-Reproducability-Challenge/hypergradient-descent-reproduction/README.md

 - __plots__: This folder contains the plots obtained by plotting the reproduced results.
-Each subfolder is named accordingly to the paper's figure that is being reproduced.
+Each subfolder is named accordingly to the paper's figures that is being reproduced.
 - __results__: This folder contains the .csv files containing the reproduced results.
 The folder contains one subfolder for each tested deep learning method.
 Each subfolder contains a subfolder for